craftcms/docs/docs/commerce/1.x/docs/custom-order-statuses.md

+# Custom Order Statuses

 ## Overview

-When a customer completes a Cart it becomes an Order.
-Carts and Orders are actually the same models; an [Order Model](order-model.md).
+When a customer completes a cart it becomes an order.

 The only differences between an order and a cart is: